View Logs

 Green line

-The green line indicates that the consistency proof for the two adjacent log events has been verified.
+A vertical green line between lock icons indicates that the consistency proof for the two adjacent log events has been verified.

-These icons will appear asynchronously after search results are returned, as they are verified.
+Tamperproof icons appear asynchronously after search results are returned, as verification is performed.

 Download logs